tpm2-software/tpm2-pkcs11/docs/PKCS11_TOOL.md

 # Step 1 - Initializing a Store

 Start by reading the document on initialization [here](INITIALIZING.md).
-Only brief commands will be provided here, so a a basic understanding of the initialization process is paramount.
+Only brief commands will be provided here, so a basic understanding of the initialization process is paramount.

 We start by creating a tpm2-pkcs11 *store* and set up an empty token.